RedStoneCraftGG/RedStoneCraftGG/README.md

   - **FARDS (Private)**: Fast and responsive defense system.
 Used to catch cheaters.
   - **RGI-AntiProxy (Private)**: A PocketMine-MP plugin to block players for using a proxy/VPN.
-  - **RGI-AntiSpamPNX (Private)**: A PowerNukkitX plugin to filter, block, and even kick out players for spamming.
+  - **[RGI-AntiSpamPNX](https://github.com/RedStoneCraftGG/RGI-AntiSpamPNX)**: A PowerNukkitX plugin to filter, block, and even kick out players for spamming.
 Also, this is my first plugin I create from Java.
   - **RGI-ServerForm (Private)**: A [Venity Network](https://venitymc.com/) resource pack for custom server forms and other stuff.
   - **[RGI-Telerage](https://github.com/RedStoneCraftGG/RGI-Telerage)**: A silly project that used to spam a Telegram bot from a scammer.
   - **[Crosshair XYZ](https://github.com/RedStoneCraftGG/MCBE-Crosshair-XYZ)**: My abandoned project for Minecraft Bedrock texture, but I manage to revive it and publish it as open source code.